anvaka/ghindex/README.md

 This is the most time consuming step.
 As of Jun, 2014 GitHub had 13,000+ repositories with more than 200 stars.
 This translates to 600,000+ unique users, who gave stars to popular repositories.

 Even though majority of users gave less than 100 stars to different projects, we still need to make at least one request to fetch stars.
 I.e. we need to make more than 600,000 requests to GitHub.

 GitHub's current rate limit is 5,000 per hour, thus if we are indexing with one
-token: 600,000/5,000 = 120 hours of work.
+token: `600,000/5,000 = 120` hours of work.

+Good news, this indexer can be interrupted, and resumed at any time.

+## 4. TODO: Constructing Recommendations

+Now that we have all popular repositories with stargazers, let's construct recommendations database.

 # license